jomaldon/tips/R-margins_too_large_problem.md

 This feature is out of the box in MS Windows and Ubuntu but, following some instructions, could be activated in MAC and other Linux versions.

-The following commands are just an example of what I found on [internet](http://macappstore.org/xquartz/).
+The following commands are just an example of what I've found on [internet](http://macappstore.org/xquartz/).
 > MACOS need the XQuartz program to enable the x11() feature.
 With **Homebrew** installed this command should work.
 >> brew cask install xquartz
 > Then, open XQuartz app and try the x11() and your plot in R.